Inland Rail is a smart move for Australia.

 Provide better access to and from our regional markets

-Inland Rail will better link producers, farmers and businesses to national and global markets.
-Almost 70% of freight carried on Inland Rail will be for domestic use – that includes household goods and groceries produced in Australia and consumed in our major cities.
+Inland Rail will better link producers, manufacturers and businesses to national and global markets.
+A large share of the freight carried on Inland Rail will be for domestic use including food, white goods, medical supplies, and industrial equipment.

 Offer better transit time and reliability

-Transit time between Melbourne and Brisbane will be less than 24 hours with 98% reliability, making it time competitive with road.
+Inland Rail will cut rail freight travel time between Melbourne and Brisbane by almost a third, from 33 hours to less than 24 hours, making it competitive with road.